EHRA's School Partnership Programme

 A.Gariseb Primary School now looks FANTASTIC!
 The partnership scheme with EHRA and King Alfred's has had a huge impact on the school.
 Teachers and pupils are now very proud of their school.

 Every year pupils bring clothing and shoes which are distributed to the children most in need at A.Gariseb Primary.
-EHRA has also donated new mattresses and blankets.
+EHRA has also donated new mattresses and blankets for all 280 children sleeping at the school.

-In 2010 work began at Frans Fredrick Primary School, with help once again from the Felsted School and a large group of students from St Andrew's College from Canada repaired and repainted 8 classrooms and painted murals.
-However, there is alot of work that needs to be done at the school and in the future all overseas schools will be completing projects at Frans Fredrick Primary.
-King Alfred's continued the partnership in 2011 through the rennovation of dormitories and the donation of 150 mattresses thanks Maersk in Walvis Bay.
-EHRA is working with The Ministry of Education in Namibia, who have also highlighted the school as a priority for development.
+In 2010 work began at Frans Fredrick Primary Schoolin Fransfontein, with help once again from the Felsted School plus a large group of students from St Andrew's College in Canada who repaired and repainted 8 classrooms and painted murals.
+King Alfred's continued the partnership in 2011 through the renovation of dormitories and the donation of 150 mattresses, thanks Maersk in Walvis Bay.

 Broken windows at Frans Fredrick Primary School